+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 Yellow-Billed Chough

-The Yellow-Billed Chough is a very daring and clever bird; it takes its abode as high as possible on Everest.
+The Yellow-billed chough is a very daring and clever bird; it takes its abode as high as possible on Everest.
 These are entirely black birds with the exception of their bright yellow beaks and legs, which stand out against the snow.

 Yellow-billed choughs are scavengers that feed near climbers with the hope of finding food remnants abandoned on the mountain.
 Surprisingly they are not afraid, and they will approach human beings very closely, exhibiting near-zero fears.